 Crockpot Cajun Boiled Peanuts

-Whether you’re from South Carolina or Hawaii and remember these from when you were younger, or just curious as to what these taste like, try them!!
+Whether you’re from South Carolina and remember eating these with a Southern Dish Often Made with Buttermilk and Cornmeal during the winter months, or Hawaii and remember these from when you were younger, or just curious as to what these taste like, try them!!

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!